HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       type: "category"
       tags: "tags"
 ```
+Refer to the following list for more information about the fields:
 - `wcm`, `dam`, `jcr` and `portal` are the types of content source currently supported.
 - Names of common field mappings `title`, `description`, `type` and `tags` cannot be changed.
 - Additional common fields are not allowed apart from `title`, `description`, `type` and `tags`.